GenesysCloudBlueprints/wfm-hris-blueprint/blueprint/index.md

 ### HRIS account with API access

-Configure an HRIS account to provide limited and secured access to its data through JSON-based REST APIs.
+Configure an HRIS account to provide limited and secured access to its data using JSON-based REST APIs.

-The integration with Genesys Cloud workforce management needs sufficient API access to complete the following tasks:
+Genesys Cloud workforce management integration needs sufficient API access to complete the following tasks:
   * Get a list of configured time-off types
   * Get a list of agents whose time-off data is synced by the integration
-  * Get an agent-unique key or ID within the HRIS
+  * Get an HRIS agent-unique key or ID
   * Map the email address of a user in the HRIS to the corresponding agent in Genesys Cloud
-  * Retrieve the agent time-off balance on requested dates, for specific time-off types
+  * Retrieve the  information about the time-off balance of agents on requested dates, for specific types of time-off
-  * Insert a time-off request for an agent
+  * Insert an agent's time-off request
-  * Modify and delete an agent time-off request that had been previously inserted
+  * Modify and delete previously inserted agent time-off requests

 ### Genesys Cloud account requirements